HackYourFutureBelgium/curriculum/04-encapsulation.md

 > Find the Module repository [right here]() (coming soon!)

-Up until now you've been learning how to break your code into more and more smaller and smaller pieces based on the role it plays in your application.
-Learning to do this is a critical skill but as you've probably already noticed, it can be come difficult to manage growing projects when your code is fragmented in so many files.
+Up until now you've been learning how to break your code into more, smaller pieces based on the role it plays in your application.
+Learning to do this is a critical skill but as you've probably noticed, it is difficult to manage projects when your code is in so spread out.

-If the last modules were about breaking your projects into small pieces, this module is about putting them back together.
-In the last modules you were grouping your code by concern (_logic_, _data_, _views_, ...).
-In this module you will learn to organize your code by _functionality_, grouping all of the code necessary for one functionality together.
+If the last modules were about breaking your projects down, this module is about building them up.
+Before you were grouping your code by concern (_logic_, _data_, _views_, ...).

-__Encapsulation__ is the idea of grouping together all code with related functionality (ie. all the data, handlers & logic for handling user login).
-That's it!
-There are many ways to achieve this in JavaScript, but the end result is always code that is nicer reuse and easier to understand.
+__Encapsulation__ is the idea of grouping together all of the code related to one functionality (ie. all the data, handlers & logic for logging in).
+That's it! (for now :)  There are many ways to achieve this, but the end result is code that is easier to understand and nicer work with.

 Heads up!
-In this module you'll be encountering some of the most important, and most challenging, aspects of the JavaScript language: closure, `this` & inheritance.
-These are all features of JS that enable different strategies of encapsulation and code re-use.
+In this module you'll be encountering some of the most important (and most challenging!) aspects of the JavaScript language: closure, `this` & inheritance.
+These are all features of JS that allow you to encapsulate and re-use your code.

-Along the way you will get your first introduction to the major programming paradigms in JS: _functional_ and _object oriented_.
-At their simplest level, programming paradigms are just different answers to the same question "How will I organize my data and my functions?".
+Along the way you will get your first introduction to the main programming paradigms in JS: _functional_ and _object oriented_.
+At their simplest level, programming paradigms are just different answers to the same question "How will I group my data and my functions?".

 ### Pains & Gains